-The Academy of Finland has three research councils:
+The Research Council of Finland has three scientific councils:

-- the Research Council for Biosciences, Health and the Environment
+- Scientific Council for Biosciences, Health and the Environment

-- the Research Council for Culture and Society
+- Scientific Council for Social Sciences and Humanities

-- the Research Council for Natural Sciences and Engineering.
+- Scientific Council for Natural Sciences and Engineering.

-The research councils grant funding for scientific research and the development and utilisation of research framework conditions.
+The scientific councils grant funding for scientific research and the development and utilisation of research framework conditions.
 They decide on the funding for international research infrastructures, if collaboration is not based on Finland’s membership.
-They also monitor the impact and effectiveness of research funding and promote research together with other Academy bodies.
+They also monitor the impact and effectiveness of research funding and promote research together with other Research Council bodies.

-The Finnish Government appoints the chair and members for each research council for a three-year term.
-The term of the current research councils is 1 January 2019–31 December 2021.
+The Finnish Government appoints the chair and members for each scientific council for a three-year term.
+The term of the current scientific councils is 1 January 2022–31 December 2024.

-The research councils represent extensive and excellent scientific expertise.
+The scientific councils represent extensive and excellent scientific expertise.
 The members represent research and science in a broad sense; they are not representatives of a single discipline, university or research institute.